ASkalli/nonlinear_oscillator_network/README.md

  - save data and plot it
  - often a for loop around this to study hyperparameter behavior

+##  Saving Data:

+Data is saved using the Pickle library which allows for saving variables and importing them back in python, I think dealign with just .txt or .csv is mad.
+The training funcitons return a dictionary "D" which has the following self explanatory keys:

+D = ['train_loss' : train_loss,
+        'test_loss':test_loss ,
+        'test_acc' : test_acc ,
+        'time' : train_time,
+        'n_params': model.count_parameters()]

+Over many loops when scanning parameters, D is appended to a variable I call results which is the one saved with Pickle.
 ## References and useful resources

  - My previous simpler repo that implements the model free algorithms used here: https://github.com/ASkalli/learning_strategies and the related arxiv paper : https://arxiv.org/abs/2503.16943